czernous/persian-hugo/exampleSite/content/about/_index.md

 The next thing I knew I was jetting off to Spain to teach.
 Spain led to teaching in Vietnam.
 After years of living in Vietnam and in other countries.

-I kept thinking of how much I would love to own my own online business.
+I kept being bombarded with thoughts of owning an online business.
 I had worked remotely before as some of my teaching days included teaching online.
 So I felt comfortable working independently.

 I got online and researched ways to make money.
 I came across print on demand.
 So I decided to use my designing skills to create an activewear brand.
 Although, I knew how to design I had no idea about marketing and my business venture came to a quick close.